BlueDragon747/qrencode-win32/README.md

 file, using libqrencode allows applications to render QR Code symbols from raw bitmap data directly.
 This library also contains a command-line utility outputs a QR Code symbol as a PNG image.

-WARNINGS
-The library is distributed WITHOUT ANY WRRANTY.

-Micro QR Code support is EXPERIMENTAL.

 LICENSING INFORMATION
 Copyright (C) 2006-2012 Kentaro Fukuchi